guard/guard-rspec/README.md

     $ gem install guard-rspec

-Add it to your Gemfile (inside test group):
+Add it to your Gemfile (inside development group):

 ``` ruby
 gem 'guard-rspec'